 A page start skip rule is tested and executed before the skip rules of all questions on the same page.
 A page end skip rule is tested and executed after all question skip rules on the same page.
 Page skip rules can combine the conditions of multiple questions, which makes them different from question skip rules.
 You must create conditions for related questions before using them to create a page skip rule.
 You can create multiple page start or page end skip rules.
 The screenshots below show where to find survey rules:

-Note that skip rules are only useful when your survey has multiple pages and that a skip rule on a page is unable to skip the questions on the same page.
+Note that skip rules are only useful when your survey has multiple pages.
+In addition, skip rules are only tested and executed when a page is submitted.
+In another word, a skip rule is unable to skip the questions on the same page.

 Here is an example to demonstrate the use of skip rules.
 In this example, you want to conduct a survey with five pages of questions about how customers feel about your product and service.
 Suppose that the first page has the following two multiple choice questions and answer choices:

 Question 1 How do feel about our product?

 Question 2 How do feel about our service?